lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 In the transmit direction, things are a little more tricky.
 Since the pin interface logic begins transmitting data on its very first SCK edge, there are no previous clock edges in the interface side of the fifo to allow an empty flag to be updated.
-So the interface  must *blindly* take whatever data is at the read pointer of the TXFIFO.
-(In a typical asynchronous FIFO with free-running clocks the pointers can always be sent across the asynchronous boundary to determine if the FIFO is truly empty or not).
+The interface  must *blindly* take whatever data is at the read pointer of the TXFIFO (in a typical asynchronous FIFO with free-running clocks the pointers can always be sent across the asynchronous boundary to determine if the FIFO is truly empty or not).
 Hence the need to potentially send out garbage data if software has not prepared the TXFIFO in time.